 When ambitions, growth, markets, and decisions collide

-Helping founders, CEOs, and leadership teams navigate growth, new markets and products, and strategic transitions — through hands-on strategic partnership.
+Helping founders, CEOs, and leadership teams navigate AI integration, new markets, product launches, and strategic transitions — through hands-on partnership from an operator who builds AI products daily.

 Situations we step into